"Now Listen to Me..."

 A most appropriate recommendation for today is this true romance film of the highest artistic calibre which has been reviewed in Opening Up a Treasure: Brief Encounter.
 Director David Lean's emotionally stirring "encounter" will begin on Thursday, February 14 at 3:30pm PST.

 At one point in this next TCM recommendation, a so called “mad prophet of the airwaves” urges viewers to open their windows and scream out to the world “I’m as mad as hell and I’m not going to take this anymore!”
-By then it’s become pretty clear, only to be further cemented as the story continues, that most of those in or behind the production of Network, must be similarly ("mad as hell") afflicted, either emotionally, mentally or both.
+By then it’s become pretty clear, only to be further cemented as the story unfolds, that most of those in or behind the production of Network, must be similarly "mad as hell", either emotionally, mentally or both.

-Paddy Chayefsky’s savage screenplay is a massive grab bag of satire, media condemnation including its subservient masses, prognostication, behind the scenes expose’, personal and societal immorality, angst and despair, political extremism and exploitation including acts of terrorism, individual and corporate lust for power, but most of all, madness.
+Paddy Chayefsky’s savage screenplay is a massive grab bag of satire, media condemnation including its subservient masses, prognostication, behind the scenes exposé, personal and societal immorality, angst and despair, political extremism and exploitation including acts of terrorism, individual and corporate lust for power but most of all, madness.
 Leading Chayefsky’s institutional blitzkrieg is director Sydney Lumet, fully aligned with his writer’s extraordinary vision, along with an army of perfectly chosen, dedicated actors.
 Included with the aforementioned cast are the equally as dominant characters played by Robert Duvall, Beatrice Straight and Ned Beatty.
-Interactions between all of Network’s personalities burn so hot they’d burst the world’s largest thermometer (at Baker, California) through dialogue as acidic as the blood spurting from one of Ripley’s injured alien adversaries.
+Interactions between all of Network’s personalities burn hotter than the vault melting oxy-lance used by Frank’s Thief through dialogue as acidic as the blood spurting from one of Ripley’s Alien adversaries.
 A downside to all this dramatic intensity is the rather abrupt end to some of the more personal clashes of will we witness.
 Conflicts this potent and revealing, between characters so vivid and genuine, make us crave more.
-Ironically, contemporary television’s fictional narrative structure, perhaps one of the medium’s few redeeming qualities, would have made an ideal format for exploring further the riveting relationships portrayed in this film.
+Ironically, contemporary television’s fictional narrative structure, surely one of the medium’s redeeming qualities, would have made an ideal format for exploring further the riveting relationships portrayed in this film.

-As far as television *news* is concerned, Beale may have been this film’s “mad prophet of the airwaves” but considering what we’ve witnessed since 1976’s Network, namely the proliferation of reality television, unscrupulous business practices, corporate influence over U.S. political policies (not to mention how and what we hear about them), the public’s ongoing appetite for witnessing real life mayhem, politicised news programmes both left (Last Week Tonight) and right (Fox News), it seems that in addition to his fictional character’s title, Network’s Paddy Chayefsky was also a true “mad prophet”… of cinema.
-The show will go on Sunday, February 18 (late evening) at 12am PST
+As far as television news is concerned, Beale may have been this film’s “mad prophet of the airwaves” but considering what we’ve witnessed since 1976’s Network, namely the proliferation of reality television, unscrupulous business practices, corporate influence over U.S. political policies (not to mention how and what we hear about them), the public’s ongoing appetite for witnessing real life mayhem, politicised news programmes both left (Last Week Tonight) and right (Fox News), it seems that in addition to his fictional character’s slogan, Network’s Paddy Chayefsky was also a “mad prophet”… of cinema.
+The show must go on (updated) Thursday, March 21 at 7:15pm PST.

 Top Ten Western #8 High Noon, is a simple but tightly constructed narrative, one of the few that unravels almost completely in real time.
 This western shows how to build suspense and character synergistically to create a most genuine and satisfying cinematic experience.
 The showdown will arrive on TCM Monday, February 18 at 5pm PST.